 It is recommended that a test light be run through the washer before starting production.
-The glass should then be inspected, in transmission and in reflection, with a bright spotlight close to the reflective surface, to determine if brush and/or air drying adjustments are needed.
-If abrasive materials are trapped in any washing equipment, abrasion damage to the glass can occur.
+The glass should be inspected, in transmission and in reflection, and then with a bright spotlight close to the coated surface to determine if brush and/or air drying adjustments are needed.
+If abrasive materials are trapped in any washing equipment, abrasion damage to the glass and coating can occur.